-The Mankouke property overlies a northerly trending magnetic Siribaya structure that is interpreted to represent a regional-scale thrust fault.
+The Mankouke property overlies a northerly-trending magnetic Siribaya structure that is interpreted to represent a regional-scale thrust fault.
 Some of Roscan's strongest termite and gold-in-soil anomalies lie along this structure.
-The Siribaya structure and the corridor associated with the structure host established resources (Siribaya - 303,900 ounces indicated at 2.34 grams per tonne gold and 301,400 ounces gold inferred at 2.17 g/t gold) and additional exciting new discoveries (Oklo's Seko - intercepts to 4.38 g/t gold over 45 metres and Komet's Kabaya - intercepts to 2.02 g/t gold over 62 metres).
-The Mankouke targets have similar geochemical expressions as other discoveries on this structural corridor.
+The Siribaya structure and the corridor associated with the structure host established resources and additional exciting new discoveries such as Oklo's Seko and Komet's Kabaya.
+The Mankouke targets have similar geological characteristics as other discoveries on this structural corridor.